-The environmental and community benefits allocation of \$28.6 million plus annual operating cost under the current policy is funded 70:30 from a fixed charge across the District and a targeted rate (based on property CV) for properties in the Zone of Benefit.
+The environmental and community benefits allocation of \$47.2 million plus annual operating cost under the current policy is funded 70:30 from a fixed charge across the District and a targeted rate (based on property CV) for properties in the Zone of Benefit.
 This reflects that benefits can accrue District-wide; however, they would be greater in the Zone of Benefit because of proximity to the Dam and its environmental and community impacts.

-Irrigators who are in the Zone of Benefit would be paying annual charges through WIL, the proposed targeted rate for properties serviced through an affiliated consent, the District-wide fixed charge, plus the Zone of Benefit CV-based rate, and the urban water charges where they are on an urban reticulated scheme or a rural connector to an urban scheme or Redwood Valley Rural Water Supply.
+Irrigators who are in the Zone of Benefit would be paying annual charges through WIL, the proposed targeted rate for properties serviced through an affiliated consent, the District-wide fixed charge, plus the Zone of Benefit CV-based rate, and the water charges where they are on an urban reticulated scheme or a rural connector to an urban scheme or Redwood Valley Rural Water Supply, plus a component of the general rates charged based on capital value.

-Residential and business properties outside the Zone of Benefit would only pay the District-wide rate and the urban water charges where they are part of the Urban Water Club (including Redwood Valley).
+Residential and business properties outside the Zone of Benefit would only pay the District-wide rate, a component of the general rates charged based on capital value and the water charges where they are part of the Urban Water Club (including Redwood Valley).